 That’s because fat is very calorie dense and of course you are eating very few carbs.
 However, it doesn’t have to be tons of butter, heavy cream, or bacon.
 Instead eat high quality natural fats like avocados, cheese, whole eggs, fatty fish, and nuts.
 Always keeping a close eye on your caloric intake.

-Now, there are people who do eat extremely high fat and, yes, they can lose weight, as long as they are maintaining a calorie deficit; however, maintaining that deficit while eating a high amount of fat is difficult and the calories that could be utilized to get in some good lean protein and green leafy veggies are going to that fat.
+Now, there are people who do eat extremely high fat and, yes, they can lose weight, as long as they are maintaining a caloric deficit; however, maintaining that deficit while eating a high amount of fat is difficult and the calories that could be utilized to get in some good lean protein and green leafy veggies are going to that fat.
 If your goal with Keto is weight loss, you want your body to be burning the fat that you have, there is no need to provide it with an excess of dietary fat.